lipascal123/lipascal123/README.md

       - Basic implementation of a VO pipeline.
       - [Link to repo](https://github.com/lipascal123/vamr-mini-project)
     - Passage following in changing and different environments.
-      - Current project im working on as part of my master thesis at the Robotics Systems Lab at ETH Zürich
+      - Current project I'm working on as part of my master thesis at the Robotics Systems Lab at ETH Zürich

  The pinned repositories show some work I did during my studies at ETH Zürich.